FLORA PUBLIC LIBRARY

 Inside, open cathedral ceilings and spacious surroundings create an atmosphere conducive to reading, relaxation and reflection.
 Three reading areas and a centralized lounge area provide comfortable seating.
 Study tables, accommodating 4 or 6 are located throughout the main area.
 In addition to browsing material for their age level, children can visit the Puzzle and Picture Book Table, use the Children’s Computer Center and see Sassie, the Carousel Horse.
 A display of antiques and Abraham Lincoln memorabilia provide attractive displays in the front lobby.
 A small Audio-Visual room accommodates up to four people for small meetings or tutoring.
 The Community Room has capacity for up to 60 people and may be rented for training, informational or other meetings.

-Today, the library houses 45,700+ books that include Adult Fiction, Non-Fiction, Biographies, Reference & Genealogy; Children’s collections arranged in three age groups: Easy, Juvenile & Young Adult; Large Print Books; and Best-Sellers.
-Other holdings include 80+ subscriptions to magazines and newspapers, 1600+ videos, 1,000+ audio books, and 260+ microforms.
-Annual circulation exceeds 47,000 items with annual library visits totaling over 43,000.
+Today, the library houses 43,300+ books that include Adult Fiction, Non-Fiction, Biographies, Reference & Genealogy; Children’s collections arranged in three age groups: Easy, Juvenile & Young Adult; Large Print Books; and Best-Sellers.
+Other holdings include 80+ subscriptions to magazines and newspapers, 1500+ videos, 900+ audio books, and 260+ microforms.
+The Cloud Library (3M) provides access to over 34,000 downloadable e-books.
+Annual circulation exceeds 35,000 items with annual library visits totaling over 39,000.
+Note: Statistics are from the FY2016-2017 annual report.

 For more detailed information on Flora Public Library and its many services, access the library web site at: www.florapubliclibrary.org